20 Best Family Beach Vacations

 Nature lovers will want to spend some time with the manatees, easily spotted on coastal kayaking tours, as well as other wildlife, including dolphins and birds.

-Local Cocoa Beach attractions include the Eastern Florida State College Planetarium, which hosts a spectacular laser show that is a perfect rainy-day diversion, and plentiful shopping and dining in downtown's Historic Cocoa Village.
+Things to do in Cocoa Beach include the Eastern Florida State College Planetarium, which hosts a spectacular laser show that is a perfect rainy-day diversion, and plentiful shopping and dining in downtown's Historic Cocoa Village.

 Cocoa Beach is also well-positioned for day trips to several top Florida attractions; it's only an hour's drive from Walt Disney World and close to the Kennedy Space Center.